papagorgio23/AISports_Chatbot/data/nlu.md

 - Who was the person who put you together?
 - Who was the one who made you?
 - Who was the one that built you?
-- Do you know who built you?
 - Who is the person who built you?
 - Tell me who built you.
-- Who is your creator?
-- Who created you?
 - Who is the builder of you?
-- Who were you built by?
 - Tell me the name of your creator.
 - What is the name of your builder?
 - Name the person who built you.
-- Who made you?
-- Who created you?
-- Who were you created by?
-- Who designed you?
 - Tell me the name of the person who built you.
 - Who were you made by?
 - Tell me the name of the individual who created you.
 - Can I ask the name of the people who designed you?
 - What person built you?
-- Who were you built by?
 - who is your creator

 ## intent:ask_restaurant